 - S.1.8.
 Power Loss.
 In the event of a power failure of up to 24 hours, the accumulated measured quantity on the master weight totalizer of an electronic digital indicator shall be retained in memory during the power loss.
 [Nonretroactive as of January 1, 1986.]
 (Amended 1989) - S.2.
 Design of Weighing Elements.
 A belt-conveyor scale system shall be designed to combine automatically belt travel with belt load to provide a determination of the weight of the material that has passed over the scale. - S.2.1.
 Speed Measurement.
 A belt-conveyor scale shall be equipped with a belt speed or travel sensor that will accurately sense the belt speed or travel whether the belt is empty or loaded. - S.2.2.
 Adjustable Components.
-An adjustable component that can affect the performance of the device (except as prescribed in S.3.1) shall be held securely in adjustment and shall not be capable of adjustment without breaking a security means. - S.2.3.
-Overload Protection.
-The load-receiving elements shall be equipped with means for overload protection of not less than 150 percent of rated capacity.
+An adjustable component that can affect the performance of the device (except as prescribed in S.3.1) shall be held securely in adjustment.

+S.2.3.
+Overload Protection. - The load-receiving elements shall be equipped with means for overload protection of not less than 150 percent of rated capacity.
 The accuracy of the scale in its normal loading range, shall not be affected by overloading.